Hilaladiii/Hilaladiii/README.md

 # 👋 Hi, I'm Hilal!
 👩🏻‍🎓 Studied Informatics Engineering at the Brawijaya University, Indonesia <br/>
-💭 Currently learning about Mobile Development and Bun! <br/>
+💭 Currently learning more about Mobile Development and Bun! <br/>

 ## 🌐 Socials: